-To alleviate food poverty, and help build a caring community in the Whitefoot and Downham area.
+WDCFplus was established in 2011 with the dual missions of alleviating food poverty, and helping to build a caring community in the Whitefoot and Downham area.

 1) Food provision